-Request: A request by Kerry E Burt for approval of a minor subdivision to create two (2) agriculturally zoned lots.
+Request: A request by Kerry E Burt for approval of a minor subdivision to create two (2) agricultural lots.

-Waiver(s)/Deviation(s): The applicant has requested a waiver of Section 8.4.7 of the El Paso County Land Development Code (2019) for Lot 1 only which requires a finding of sufficiency.
+Waiver(s)/Deviation(s): The applicant has requested a waiver of Section 8.4.7 of the EI Paso County Land Development Code (2019) for lot 1 only which requires a finding of sufficiency.